 The Sabbath of Sukkot

 One of the major themes of Sukkot, of course, is “Shelter.”
 Tradition tells us that the Israelites of the Exodus (we could call them refugees, couldn’t we?) wandered 40 years in the desert and built their huts to shelter them from the elements.
 Refugees and shelter is certainly on our minds lately.
 We Jews have been refugees in search of shelter for so much of our history.
-But now, from our more comfortable and even lavish sukkas, we are aware of the hurricanes, earthquakes, civil wars, terrorism, and huge upheavals throughout the world, and the plight particularly of the people of Puerto Rico is on our minds.
+But now, from our more comfortable and even lavish sukkas, we are aware of the civil wars, terrorism, and huge upheavals throughout the world, but particularly those countries in the Middle East where nothing can be taken for granted.
 We are reminded of the incredible need in our world for compassion.
 For shelter.
 For Peace.
 As we wish each other Shabbat Shalom – a Sabbath of Peace – let us meditate about those places where peace is nearly impossible to come by.